North Concord/Martinez station

-North Concord/Martinez station is a Bay Area Rapid Transit (BART) station located in the Sun Terrace neighborhood of Concord, California.
+North Concord/Martinez station is a Bay Area Rapid Transit (BART) station located in the Sun Terrace neighborhood of Concord, California, United States.
 The station serves the northern area of Concord and nearby Martinez.
 It is located near State Route 4.
+It is served by the Yellow Line.

 History

 The North Concord/Martinez station opened on December 16, 1995.
 It served as the terminal station of the line until December 7, 1996, when the extension over Willow Pass to Pittsburg/Bay Point station opened.

-The station briefly served as the terminus again from March 16–21, 2016 (and at off-peak times until April 2) after electrical issues north of the station damaged a number of trains.
+The station briefly served as the terminus again from March 16–21, 2016 (and at off-peak times until April 2), after electrical issues north of the station damaged a number of trains.
+Some peak hour trains began short turns at North Concord in 2003.